engest/vdm_proto/README.md

 To run the code you click on the "play" triangle and it will run the main program which is in the square brackets next to the run button.
 It should be set to \[vdm_main].

 ## Building and Running on the Command Line (CLI)
-No matter how you are using the command line to build and run, you will definitely need to set your environment variables for SystemC/TLM2: [SYSTEM_VERSION and SYSTEMC_HOME](#setup-environment-for-systemctlm2).
+No matter how you are using the command line to build and run, you will definitely need to set your environment variables for SystemC/TLM2: [SYSTEMC_VERSION and SYSTEMC_HOME](#setup-environment-for-systemctlm2).
 ### Using CLI CMake
 There are convenience scripts that are designed after the exact same commands as the VS Code CMake operations.
 These scripts are: